-And each of this report overview leads to in-depth reporting.
+And each of these reports overview leads to in-depth reporting.

 When I click on the “new keywords” tab, it scrambles to show me the l the keywords the domains has recently conquered.

-This is useful info because new keywords won usually means new pages in index are instantly ranking for new terms.
+This is useful because new keywords won usually means new pages in the index are instantly ranking for new terms.

 And if a new page can rank quickly, then it means that Freshness Factor is crucial for that query, while link equity (Page Rank) is not.

 That is a chance for you because freshness is made as soon as you publish a new page.

 But we’re not done yet!
 Everything you just saw was info above the fold.

 But what about below the fold?